carlosp420/nymphalidae_diversification/MS_revised.md

 ### Phylogenetic uncertainty in the MultiMEDUSA approach
-We tested MEDUSA to find out whether taking into account the phylogenetic signal from a random sample of 1000 trees from the posterior distribution can return similar estimates of diversification to the values obtained from the MCC tree.
+We tested MEDUSA to find out whether taking into account the phylogenetic signal from the random sample of 1000 trees from the posterior distribution can return similar estimates of diversification to the values obtained from the MCC tree.
-We run MultiMEDUSA on a random sample of 1000 trees (supp. mat.
+We run MultiMEDUSA on the random sample of 1000 trees (supp. mat.
 5) from the posterior distribution and compared the results with a MEDUSA analysis on the MCC tree derived from this sample (supp. mat.
 9).